anditandev/anditandev/README.md

 - 👋 Hi, I’m Andi
 - 👀 I’m interested in Mobile development languages, but also share fair interest in other languages across multiple platforms
-- 🌱 I’m currently learning Android Kotlin development language
+- 🌱 I’m currently learning Android Kotlin, NodeJS, ReactJS development language
-- 💞️ I’m looking to collaborate on Kotlin/React-native project(android only due to unavailability of macOS device)
+- 💞️ I’m looking to collaborate on React-native project(android only due to unavailability of macOS device)
 - 💼 You can contact me via [linked-ln](https://www.linkedin.com/in/anditannnn/).
 - 💁 The main and sole developer of [atcode-soft](https://play.google.com/store/apps/dev?id=6890847438193817737).
 <!---